 Being fully prepared for every scenario is not possible, so don’t make that your goal.
 The goal is to have a reasonable level of preparation and a healthy sense of reality regarding the types of emergencies and circumstances you are most likely to face in life.

 Put yourself into the situations you read in the media, see in movies, or read about in books.
 Most of this will never happen to you, so just think creatively about how you would respond if it were you.
 If one of these events does unfold in your own life, your mind will recover that thought experiment and help you cope with the situation.

 Ask yourself, “How would I respond to that scenario if it were me?
 Am I prepared?
 Is there anything I can do to be more prepared?”
 For the very most likely scenarios, have a plan and a checklist.

-Last, but certainly not least, always follow the advice and instructions of experts and authorities in the midst of an emergency or health incident.
-When I was hired by the Red Cross to rewrite their emergency response plan after Hurricane Katrina, I got to know about all of the professionals and institutions who plan for all of these sorts of scenarios every single day.
+Last but certainly not least, always follow experts and authorities’ advice and instructions during an emergency or health incident.
+When the Red Cross hired me to rewrite their emergency response plan after Hurricane Katrina, I learned about all of the professionals and institutions who plan for all sorts of scenarios every day.
 When disaster strikes, someone out there has a plan for that.
 It won’t be perfect, but it will be the best available, and it will be your best shot at making a speedy recovery.

 Travel addict.
 Ambitious about making the world a better place.
 Writing what I learn along the way.View All Post